 Before I make the case for PhDs, allow me to readily acknowledge that many excellent editors all over the world are not PhDs.
 I certainly would never disparage anyone without a PhD or mean to suggest that one cannot be a professional editor without a doctorate degree.
 That claim would be ridiculous and insulting.
 Likewise, I have personally interviewed, tested, and declined to hire hundreds of PhDs who are not good editors at all!
 In fact, even worse, I have had to fire approximately 70 PhDs over the years whose work was clearly not up to our corporation’s exceedingly high standards.
 Good editors are hard to find, PhD or not.

-That said, there are two main reasons why Edit911’s Staff of PhDs are excellent dissertation editors, thesis editors, book editors, and copyeditors in general.
+That said, there are several reasons why Edit911’s Staff of PhDs are excellent dissertation editors, thesis editors, book editors, and copyeditors in general.

 • A PhD has undergone an intensive and rigorous training as a thinker, scholar, reader and writer.
 In every one of 10-15 doctoral courses, the student—who already possesses an M.A. degree—must write several fully researched and documented academic papers, from 10-20 pages apiece.
 Then, the PhD candidate must take nine or more hours of comprehensive written essay exams that are graded on the quality of their composition and writing, as well as their content.
 Finally, the candidate must write a dissertation, which is a fully researched and documented book-length study.
 Throughout the process, the candidate’s writing is scrutinized by a committee of PhDs, who demand excellence before awarding the coveted doctorate degree.